A brief on capital stacks and investment vehicles

 In financial terms, capital is defined as ‘money and possessions, especially a large amount of money used for producing more wealth or for starting a new business’ (Cambridge Dictionary 2018).
 It could be either tangible or intangible.
 When we talk about ‘capital’, we usually refer to money, and also assets contributed to businesses.
 However, your intangible capital could be a fortune, which could be intellectual properties (IP), capability and labour, or even as simple as an idea.

 1st Mortgage Funds

-“If a person or financial organization has a first mortgage on a property, they have the right to be paid first if its owner fails to pay back money they have borrowed to buy the property” (Cambridge Dictionary 2018).
-1st Mortgage loans are multi-layered by 1stranking mortgage over property and unlimited personal guarantees, which will be registered through a public register.
+“If a person or financial organization has a first mortgage on a property, they have the right to be paid first if its owner fails to pay back the money they have borrowed to buy the property” (Cambridge Dictionary 2018).
+1st Mortgage loans are multi-layered by placing mortgage over the property and unlimited personal guarantees, which will be registered through a public register.

 1st Mortgage Capital over real estates are considered to be the safest compared to other capital stacks, as it is protected by the buffer from Project Profits, Equity Capital, and finally Mezzanine Debt Capital.

 However, can we say 1st Mortgage will always be the best place to put your money, and setback and relax?
 Not really. it is critical to make sure the project itself is of high quality.
 Otherwise, the buffer may not be as effective as you think if the project fails later.